ForeBoard Home

 • Hole 5: Player 1 is the Wolf again

-Set the order before you tee off on hole 1 and stick to it.
-Most groups rotate based on tee-time order or random draw.
+Set the order before you tee off on hole 1.

 The partner decision

-This is where Wolf gets interesting.
-The Wolf tees off first, sees their own ball, and then watches the other three players hit in order.
+The Wolf tees off first, sees their own ball, and then watches the other players hit in order.
 After each non-Wolf player's tee shot, the Wolf has a choice:

 • Take that player as a partner.
-Form a 2v2 team.
-The Wolf can't change their mind later.
+Form a team — 2v2 in a foursome, or 2v1 in a threesome.

 • Pass.
 Move on to the next player's tee shot.

-If the Wolf passes on all three players, they play Lone Wolf — 1v3 against the rest of the foursome — with bigger points on the line either way.
+If the Wolf passes on every other player, they play Lone Wolf — 1v3 in a foursome, 1v2 in a threesome — with bigger points on the line.

 The trick: each pass is a permanent decision.
-If player 2 pipes a drive and you decide to wait for something better, you might watch players 3 and 4 both snap hook into the desert — and now you're stuck going Lone Wolf.
+If a player pipes a drive and you decide to wait for something better, you might watch the remaining players snap hook into a pond — and now you're stuck going Lone Wolf.

 How a hole is won — best ball

-All players play their own ball and the hole becomes a 2v2 or 1v3 best ball — the lowest single score on that side wins the hole.
+All players play their own ball and the hole becomes a best ball match — the lowest single score on each side wins the hole.

-• Partner mode (2v2): the lower of the Wolf and partner's scores vs. the lower of the other two players' scores.
+• Partner mode (foursome 2v2): the lower of the Wolf and partner's scores vs. the lower of the other two players' scores.

-• Lone Wolf mode (1v3): the Wolf's own score vs. the lowest of the three opponents' scores.
+• Lone Wolf mode (foursome 1v3): the Wolf's own score vs. the lowest of the three opponents' scores.

 The side with the lower best ball wins.
 Tied scores are a push — no points awarded that hole.

 Wolf can be played with gross or net scoring (ForeBoard handles this).
-We recommend net scoring, especially if there is a wide range of talent across the foursome.
-So if a player is getting a stroke/popping on a hole, and they card a gross par, their adjusted score for the hole is a net birdie.
+Net scoring is recommended (for all games, not just Wolf), especially if there is a wide range of talent across the group.

 Scoring — zero-sum points per hole

 Wolf is a zero-sum game, in its simplest form.
 Every point won by one player is a point lost by another.
-At the end of the round, the four players' totals always add up to zero.
+At the end of the round, all players' totals always add up to zero.
 Your "+8" came from someone else's "–8."
-Whatever you win is taken directly out of someone else's column.
+Whatever you win is taken directly out of someone else's column (or wallet).

 Here's how the points settle on each hole:

-Wolf + partner win the holeeach on the Wolf team +1, each opponent –1
+Wolf + partner win the holeeach on the Wolf team +1, each opponent –1each on the Wolf team +1, lone opponent –2

-Wolf + partner lose the holeeach on the Wolf team –1, each opponent +1
+Wolf + partner lose the holeeach on the Wolf team –1, each opponent +1each on the Wolf team –1, lone opponent +2

 Lone Wolf — the dramatic variant

 Lone Wolf is the version that makes Wolf memorable.
-When the Wolf is feeling confident — usually after striping a great drive — they can decline every other player and play the hole 1v3.
+When the Wolf is feeling confident — usually after striping a great drive — they can decline every other player and play the hole alone against the rest.

-Why a Lone Wolf win pays +6 and a loss costs –6: going solo doubles the per-matchup stakes.
+Why a Lone Wolf win pays ±6 in a foursome and ±4 in a threesome: going solo doubles the per-matchup stakes.
 In partner mode, each matchup is worth 1 point per player.
 In Lone Wolf mode, each opponent is worth 2 points.
-The Wolf is facing three opponents at 2 points each, so the swing is ±6.
+In a foursome the Wolf faces three opponents at 2 points each, so the swing is ±6.
+In a threesome the Wolf faces two opponents at 2 points each, so the swing is ±4.

 Lone Wolf is high variance by design.
 Losing as Lone Wolf twice can erase an otherwise solid round.
-Two winning ones can completely re-rack the leaderboard.
+Winning as Lone Wolf twice will make you tough to beat.

 Common variations worth knowing

 Eagle multiplier (3×).
 Same idea, bigger swing — an eagle on the winning side triples the hole's payouts.
-Partner eagle win: +3 each, –3 each.
-Lone Wolf eagle win: +18 to the Wolf, –6 to each opponent.
 When both multipliers are enabled, eagle takes precedence: an eagle is always 3×, never 2×.
 Also optional in ForeBoard.

 Both multipliers stack with Lone Wolf.
 They don't replace Lone Wolf's inherent ×2 per-matchup math — they multiply on top of it.
-So a Lone Wolf eagle win is the largest possible single-hole swing in the game: +18 to the Wolf, –6 to each of the three opponents.
-Eighteen points changing hands on one shot.
+That's why a foursome Lone Wolf eagle win is the largest possible single-hole swing in the game: +18 to the Wolf, –6 to each of the three opponents.

 Wolf Money.
 Same scoring, just settled in dollars instead of points.
-Set a per-point dollar value before the round and convert totals at the end.
+Set a per-point dollar value before the round.

 • Carryovers.
 Tied holes roll over to the next hole at doubled stakes.